LiamSwayne/Elratio/README.md

 </pre>
 <pre>
 >>> Blunder on line 42: print(44);
->>> The digit "4" has not been created yet.
-Try using "create 4" first.
+>>> Are you stupid?
+The digit "4" has not been created yet.
+Use "create 4" first.
 </pre>

 # Examples